Skip to main content

 Credit Card Authorization Documentation

-Card brands also consider the following acceptable ways of documenting a Cardholder's approval for a transaction:
+Card brands also consider the following acceptable ways of documenting a cardholder's approval for a transaction:

 • For a Mail/Phone Order Transaction a signed order/authorization form.

-• Details and a copy of the ID presented by the Cardholder
+• Details and a copy of the ID presented by the cardholder

-• Evidence of Transaction completion by a member of the Cardholder's household or family (if not by the Cardholder).
+• Evidence of Transaction completion by a member of the cardholder's household or family (if not by the cardholder).

 Proof of Delivery or Satisfactory Services